navis-org/navis-flybrains/flybrains/data/README.md

 These landmarks were manually placed at cross-identifiable locations in both datasets.

-## `maleCNS_brain_FAFB_landmarks_nm.csv`
+## `[FLYWIRE/FAFB14]_maleCNS_landmarks.csv`
-This file contains landmarks to transform between the brain portion of the Janelia full male CNS and the FAFB datasets.
+These files contain landmarks to transform between the brains portion of the Janelia full male CNS and the FLYWIRE/FAFB14 datasets.

+These landmarks were generated using Elastix to create an alignment between the synapse clouds of the Janelia and FLYWIRE datasets.
+The resulting transform was then used to generate a set of ~470 landmarks on an evenly spaced grid.
-These landmarks were manually placed using the Big Warp on the images created from synapse clouds.
+These landmarks were then manually adjusted using ImageJ's BigWarp plugin.

+To generate a direct transform from FAFB14 to the male CNS, the FLYWIRE coordinates were transforms to FAFB14 space using the re-alignment deformation field.

+> [!IMPORTANT]
+> Prior to `flybrains` version `0.4.0` the transforms between FLYWIRE/FAFB14 and
+> the male CNS were based on a set of ~70 manually placed landmarks
+> (`maleCNS_brain_FAFB_landmarks_nm.csv`).
+Those transforms had significant issues
+> in some parts of the brain such as the area around the foramen and slight offsets
+> elsewhere.

 # Transforms